Hypatchia/PredictiveMaintenance-MachineLearning-AzureML/README.md

 Anticipating machine failures leads to making informed decisions on production planning and resource allocation.
 This approach empowers businesses to proactively manage maintenance, minimize downtime, and optimize operational efficiency

-You can check the Evaluation & Exploratory Data Analysis on this repository:
+You can check also checj the Local training, Evaluation & Exploratory Data Analysis on this repository with notebooks and results saved and shown:
 <a>https://github.com/Hypatchia/MachineFailure-Scikitlearn-Mlflow</a>

 ## Built with: